eskay993/gamefiles/psi-ops-the-mindgate-conspiracy/README.md

 Installs the freeware Windows version of the [Psi-Ops: The Mindgate Conspiracy](https://www.majorgeeks.com/files/details/psi_ops_the_mindgate_conspiracy.html) from MajorGeek.com.
 Also installs the widescreen patch.

 Notes:
 - You will need to download the game zip yourself from MajorGeeks.com.
 No need to extract it.
 - The widescreen fix causes FMV cutscenes to align to the left of the screen.
 They play as normal otherwise.
+- The game does not have native controller support.
+You can download my Community Layout on Steam.

 <br>